NikitaGolovko/mediabox/README.md

 2. Update coreboth **listen_interface** and **outgoing_interface** with value **tun0** on core.conf.
 3. Start deluge and verify that the change is in effect

+## Homer

+Homer is a dead simple static homepage for your server to keep your services on hand, from a simple yaml configuration file.

+### Install/Setup
+Be sure to read the app specific documentation on github as the environment variables below are an extension of those explained in the documentation.

+Note that your configuration files and homer assets are located in ${CONTAINERS}/homer/assets (mapped to /www/assets).

+Example of my config is under /homer/assets/config.yml.

+Additionally, I've used a [homer-icons](https://github.com/NX211/homer-icons) repository for icons on my homepage.